Ulster, New York: History

 Although the new town lacked a geographic center, Eddyville was its economic hub.
 Named for George Eddy, a mill owner whose family established a cotton mill and a sawmill on the Rondout, Eddyville became a thriving hamlet in large part due to the Delaware and Hudson Canal.

 Present East Kingston was first called Flatbush.
-Originally named by the Esopus tribe of the Lenape, the Dutchlater called it "Vlakke Basch".
+Originally named by the Esopus tribe of the Lenape, the Dutch later called it "Vlakke Basch".
 It became the site of cement works, ice houses and brickyards, and became second only to Eddyville in significance in the newly-formed Town of Ulster.
 Present Rider Park and Post Park are on former brickyards.

 The hamlet of Lake Katrine bears the name of the nearby lake.
 The lake was first called Auntrens Pond, and the area nearby was first called Pine Bush.

 Bluestone quarrying was the main industry in Ruby, which was known as both Dutch and German settlement in earlier times.